paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 Reactivating an item may require additional activities.
 Reopen the connection, restart the prefab or whatever.
 The actions are the same as above with R replacing D.

-#### Using a Cached Item Safely
+#### Using a Cached Item

 A Cache is only as good as it's housekeeping.
 If a cached item gets forgotten about it won't recycle for later use, and it won't be available for garbage disposal because it remains on an active list.
 There does not appear to be a safe way using the garbage collector that does not end up making more garbage.
-Prove me wrong.
-I would be overjoyed.
+Please prove me wrong.

-If you code can be made sequential (even waiting for Coroutines meets this criterion), the wrapping said code in `using` is the best option.
+For sequential code (even waiting for Coroutines meets this criterion), wrapping said code in `using` is the best option.

 ```c#
 var agnostic = Cache<Agnostic>.Instance;